legislation

 legislation > animal law

-There are many animal issues that touch our lives, individually, and require legal action.
+There are many animal issues that touch our lives, and require legal action.

-Good contacts for further information about Animal Law are:
+Contact for further information about Animal Law nationwide are:

 Three types of law

-There are three types of law: Statutory Law, Case Law and Administrative Law.
-This is important to know when making new laws or challenging current laws and decisions in Minnesota.
+There are three types of law: Statutory Law, Case Law, and Administrative Law.
+This is important to know when making new laws for the humane treatment of animals or challenging current laws and decisions in Minnesota.

 Statutory laws